gbdev/pandocs/content/Interrupts.md

-1. The IME flag and the IF bit corresponding to this interrupt are reset by the CPU, disabling any further interrupts until the program re-enables them, typically by using the RETI instruction.
+1. The IME flag and the IF bit corresponding to this interrupt are reset by the CPU, disabling any further interrupts until the program re-enables them, typically by using the `reti` instruction.
 2. The corresponding interrupt vector (see the IE and IF register descriptions [above](#ffff-ie-interrupt-enable-rw)) is called by the CPU.
 This is a regular call, exactly like what would be performed by a `call <vector>` instruction (the current PC is pushed on the stack and then set to the address of the interrupt vector).